One of the most common major threats to the health of an oak tree comes from oak tree borers.

 Fighting Oak Tree Borers

 Use an insecticide containing lindane on the trunks of any sick tree.
-Reapply the insecticide 2 weeks after the initial application and every month thereafter to contain reproduction.
+Reapply the insecticide two weeks after the initial application and every month thereafter to contain reproduction.

 Inject orange oil or neem oil into the holes that contain the borers.
 These substances will help kill the insects.